HyperBDR/docs/src/userguide/presales/hyperbdr-rpo-rto-planning-best-practices.md

 ```

-3. Run the iperf client: Execute the following command on the local host, replacing CloudServerIP with the actual IP address of your Huawei Cloud host.
+3. Run the iperf client: Execute the following command on the local host, replacing CloudServerIP with the actual IP address of your Huawei Cloud host:

 ```bash
 iperf -c CloudServerIP